mikesmullin/Chef-Solo-Capistrano-Bootstrap/README.md

 Example
 ------------

-    cap chef:bootstrap observer 149.60.10.25
+    cap chef:bootstrap <dna> <remote_host>

-There are other commands you can find by `cap -vT` but remember to include the last two args as `<role>` and `<remote_host>` for all of them, or they won't work.
-These are separated out in case one fails so you can resume from where it left off.
+There are other commands you can find by `cap -vT`.

-Also, during development, it is handy to use:
+For eaxmple, during development, it is handy to use:

-     reset && cap chef:resume_solo <role> <remote_host>
+     cap chef:resolo <dna> <remote_host>

 Which will push out your latest cookbook plus the dna.json and execute chef-solo on it.

+When you are done, you can remove all traces of Chef with:

+     cap chef:clean <dna> <remote_host>

+Or if you want to nuke and pave to be sure old recipes are not causing problems:

+     cap chef:clean_solo <dna> <remote_host>

+If you are like me you enjoy provisioning a new Rackspace VPS and issuing this command to automatically create my users, groups, and copy ssh keys over for a passwordless ssh session going forward:

+     cap chef:init_server <new_server_remote_ip>

 Future goals
 ------------